 Sexual harassment has been in the headlines again recently.
 While the pervasiveness of harassment is becoming more widely publicized, it comes as no surprise to me.
 I started my practice in 2002 and, over the years, have represented several women who were victims of harassment.
 There isn’t an industry that has been immune.
+So even with all of the awareness out there, sexual harassment is still a problem.

-- Silicon Valley is famous for its hard working, hard playing, free-wheeling business culture but it’s become clear for many high tech companies, especially Uber, sexual harassment was an accepted part of that culture.
+- Silicon Valley is famous for its hard-working, hard-playing, free-wheeling business culture but it’s become clear for many high-tech companies, especially Uber, sexual harassment was an accepted part of that culture.

 - Hollywood’s “casting couch” has long been a subject of jokes and rumors but this year one of Hollywood’s major players, Harvey Weinstein, suffered a hard and fast fall after more than thirty women came forward with accusations of sexual harassment and abuse.
 Weinstein was eventually fired from his own company.